There is a vast array of additional information and resources available aimed at enhancing the educational experience of students with an impairment.

 ENZ deliver a range of services for people with an impairment and their families, including contracted services for the Ministry of Health, District Health Boards and Accident Compensation Corporation.
 For more information phone 0800 362 253, email [email protected] or visit www.enable.co.nz.

 Students with vision impairment may need to arrange for orientation and mobility training through the Blind Foundation before commencing their studies.
 Please contact the Blind Foundation on phone 0800 2433 33.

 Total Mobility is a ‘door to door’ national transport scheme involving impairment support agencies, taxi companies and local government.
 The scheme is designed to increase the mobility of people with disability to allow equitable access to the community.

 For information regarding the scheme and your eligibility for Total Mobility vouchers, please contact either your local branch of CCS Disability Action, Waikato Regional Council or Bay of Plenty Regional Council.

-ACHIEVE is a national network established to ensure equal opportunity and access to tertiary education and training for people with disability.
-Its membership includes students with disabilities, family and friends, tertiary education providers and service providers in the community.
+ACHIEVE is a national network established to ensure equal opportunity and access to tertiary education and training for people with an impairment.
+Its membership includes students with an impairment, family and friends, tertiary education providers and service providers in the community.
 The University of Waikato is a corporate member of ACHIEVE.